Authentication

 The Authentication Flow

 Section titled “The Authentication Flow”The authentication flow is designed to be simple and secure, using a passwordless email and code verification system.
+It also includes user-friendly improvements for a smoother experience.

 -